TexTak

 The architecture that made AI image generation possible.
 Every AI art tool descends from this paper.

-Go board — the game AlphaGo mastered
+Go board — the game AlphaGo mastered2016photo

 AlphaGo's Move 37